katiejots/clojurebridge-openshift/README.md

     git remote add openshift ssh://0123456789abcdef01234567@clojureapp-yourdomain.rhcloud.com/~/git/clojureapp.git/

 .
 There are three changes to make to the code to run the app on OpenShift.
 Firstly, open _project.clj_ and change the value for _:main_ from _global-growth.core_ to _global-growth.web_.
+This makes _web.clj_ the place Clojure looks for a main method when you issue the command `lein run`.

 .
 Next, open *src/global_growth/web.clj*.
 At the top of the file, add a require statement for Jetty like this: